We take the safety of children very seriously and take every measure possible to ensure they have a comfortable and enjoyable flight.

 Any child aged 5-11 years (inclusive) must be booked as an Unaccompanied Minor.
 If your child is not listed as an Unaccompanied Minor, they will not be accepted for travel alone and will be denied travel at the airport.

-To make a booking for an unaccompanied minor, please call our Guest Contact Centre (Internet discount fare will be honoured).
+To make a booking for an unaccompanied minor, please call our Guest Contact Centre.

 You will be asked to provide the following information: